There’s a little secret in personal finance that no “guru” will tell you.

 What do I recommend you do?

-I know this is going to sound like blasphemy, but ignore mainstream personal finance advice.
+I know this is going to sound like blasphemy but ignore mainstream personal finance advice.

 Follow what the personal finance experts do, not what they say — start a business.

-Though you won’t be rich.
+But you won’t be rich.

-Which makes all personal finance experts liars.
+This makes all personal finance experts liars.